merongivian/nrk_subs_flashcards/README.md

-# A.K.A Hopefully this will motivate me to learn more norwegian 😁
+# Hopefully this will motivate me to learn more norwegian 😁

 Ruby script that generates flashcards with translations of subtitles for NRK tv shows.
 Flashcards powered by ANKI.